fly-winder/near-field-beamforming-using-deeplearning/README.md

 This repository contains the implementation of our proposed deep learning-based beamforming approach for near-field massive MIMO systems.
 The model leverages neural networks to optimize beamforming vectors, improving achievable rates while maintaining computational efficiency.

+This work is based on the research paper: **[Near-Field Beam Training for Extremely Large-Scale MIMO Based on Deep Learning](https://ieeexplore.ieee.org/document/10682562)**.

 ## Repository Structure

 - `model.py`: Defines the neural network architecture for beamforming optimization.